 - Multiple board views including a Mind Map view

-- Frequent updates based on user/your feedback and suggestions
+- Frequent updates based on community feedback and suggestions

 - Taskade Free Plan

-- Taskade Unlimited Plan – Starts from $5 per month
+- Taskade Unlimited Plan – Starts at $5 per month

 Evernote is a digital note-taking application that was founded by Russian engineer Stepan Pachikov.
 Pachikov was fascinated by the way that humans store information, which made him create Evernote to help people organize their thoughts and store more information.